Voltage-tuned anomalous-metal to metal transition in hybrid Josephson junction arrays

 To further probe how the anomalous metal evolves into a conventional metal, we use the same data set to construct a map of the slope $d \ln(\rho)/d \ln(T)$; see \cref{fig:4}(b).
 At the top-right corner of the map, global superconductivity yields vanishing resistance across the entire $T$ window, resulting in zero slope.
 More negative gate voltages gradually suppress Josephson coupling, leading to finite resistivity with a positive slope [red regions in \cref{fig:4}(b)].
 The left side of the map is dominated by noise, indicating that the islands become disconnected from the source and drain.
 However, just before complete decoupling, the array exhibits insulating behavior with a negative slope [blue regions in \cref{fig:4}(b)].
 The slope remains near zero between the superconducting and insulating boundaries, with no disruption along the narrow region as $V\sb{TG}$ decreases.
 This continuity demonstrates a smooth evolution from anomalous to conventional metallic states, despite the distinct mechanisms driving the associated transitions.

 All data discussed so far were taken at magnetic field carefully tuned to zero (for more details, see Supplemental Material~\cite{Supplement}).
 We now turn to investigate the effect of an out-of-plane magnetic field, $B$, which introduces a superconducting phase gradient between neighboring islands~\cite{teitel1983josephson}.
 To this end, we map the resistivity as a function of $T$ and magnetic frustration, $f=\Phi/\Phi_0$, where $\Phi=BA$ is the magnetic flux through a unit cell of area $A$ and $\Phi_0 = h/2e$ is the superconducting flux quantum.
 We find that the critical temperature, $T\sb{C}$, is maximal at $f=0$ and decays quickly as the array is frustrated; see \cref{fig:5}(a).
 Additional peaks in $T\sb{C}$ appear at several other frustration values, most prominently at $f=1/2$, corresponding to commensurate vortex configurations.
+While the periodicity of the frustration pattern is geometry independent, we expect that narrower junctions or increased island spacing—both reducing the inter-island coupling—would lead to a stronger suppression of superconductivity with frustration.

 To probe how frustration affects the AM phase, we compare $\rho(T)$ traces at $f=0$, irrational~($\approx 0.16$), and $1/2$ under two conditions.
 First, we select traces with matching normal-state resistivity; see \cref{fig:5}(b).
 At $f=0$, $\rho$ saturates at low $T$, characteristic of the anomalous metal.
 In contrast, the traces with nonzero $f$ show a finite positive slope down to the base temperature, lying well above the $f=0$ trace.
 Second, we keep the same $f=0$ trace and select traces with matching base-temperature resistivity; see \cref{fig:5}(c).
 Here, the low-$T$ slope at nonzero $f$ remains finite, and their normal-state resistivity is lower than at $f=0$.